RageLeague/DemocraticRace/README.md

 * Guarantees that every quest offered are different(if there are more available side quests than the number offered).
 * Relationship change of the primary advisor no longer causes support change.
 * Fix crash when you arrive at an arrest scene with the admiralty defeated.
 Also added an option to let you abort the escort mission.
+* Now loads after Cross Character Campaign (https://steamcommunity.com/sharedfiles/filedetails/?id=2219176890), as it modifies the graft reward code which allows Rook's coin graft to be rewarded as regular grafts.

 ### 0.1.3